YWaller/StrategoProject/README.md

 2. Speeding up the tree search.
 This is the most important, in my mind.

 3. Programming some domain knowledge into the AI.
-I've started this with terminal state counts, but if you know a lot about stratego, then I could really use your help in determining which moves are the most useful from a programmatic standpoint, instead of just the AI.
+I've started this with terminal state counts, but if you know a lot about stratego, then I could really use your help in determining which moves are the most useful from a programmatic standpoint, instead of just the neural network.
 I'd like a hybrid system eventually.

 4. Cleaning the code up.
 There's a lot of unnecessary stuff in SAI in particular.